ros-controls/control.ros.org/index.rst

 Overview
 ========
-The ros2_control framework's source can be found in `ros-controlls/ros2_control`_ and `ros-controls/ros2_controllers`_ GitHub-repositories.
+The ros2_control framework's source can be found in `ros2_control`_ and `ros2_controllers`_ GitHub-repositories.
-The following figure shows the Architecture of the ros2_control framework.
+The following figure shows the architecture of the ros2_control framework.

 |ros2_control_architecture|